 - lemons - halved and juiced, fresh lemon juice is always a favorite to accent the flavor of any seafood

-Some seasoning blends tend to overpower the food's flavor.
+Some seasoning blends can overpower a dish's flavor.
 Not here!
-These ingredients accent the flavor of the shrimp more than the seasonings.
+These ingredients accentuate the shrimp's flavor more than the seasonings do.
 I don't like it when you can't taste the main ingredient in a dish.

-When considering the size of the shrimp, the large shrimp are easier to peel and mostly desired for the classic shrimp boil.
-If fresh shrimp are whole, pinch the heads off and rinse them.
-You can also slit their backs and devein shrimp but don't take the shrimp shells or tails off.
+When considering the size of the shrimp, large shrimp are easier to peel and are preferred for the classic shrimp boil.
+If the shrimp are fresh, pinch off the heads and rinse them.
+You can also slit their backs and devein the shrimp, but don't remove the shells or tails.
 This makes eating boiled shrimp much more convenient with less mess.
 My guests always appreciate the gesture.

-The amounts of ingredients are in the recipe card below, along with the nutritional information.
+The ingredient amounts are in the recipe card below, along with the nutritional information.

 Instructions For Easy Boiled Shrimp

-The first step in the cooking process of this seafood boil is to pour water into a large stockpot and bring it to a boil over high heat.
+The first step in this seafood boil's cooking process is to pour water into a large stockpot and bring it to a boil over high heat.
 Next, add the seasonings and the lemons, stirring them with a slotted spoon.
 The aroma is alluring!

-Next, add the shrimp and stir to combine the flavors with the shrimp.
+Next, add the shrimp and stir to combine the flavors.

 Cover the large pot with a lid after adding the shrimp to the hot water.
 It only takes 5 minutes to cook.
 When the shrimp turn pink, they are done.
 You want to be sure not to overcook them, or they will become tough and grainy.
 In a short amount of time, the Easy Boiled Shrimp is ready!